 - 1 cup kosher salt (Diamond Crystal; use half for table salt)

 - 8 cups water

 - 8 strands saffron

 - 5 basil leaves

-- In a large saucepan, combine all ingredients for Pork Brine and bring it to a boil.
+- In a large saucepan, combine all ingredients for the pork brine and bring it to a boil.
 Remove from the heat and let it cool down.
-Then chill in fridge until ready to use.
+Then chill in the refrigerator until ready to use.